Skip to content

 Section titled “Step 3: Configure Deployment (docker-compose.yml)”

 The standard deployment model for ContextLoom is Bring Your Own Database (BYODB).
-The docker-compose.yml file is minimal, defining only the ContextLoom appliance itself.
+The compose.yml file is minimal, defining only the ContextLoom appliance itself.

 Create a docker-compose.yml file: